hodgoong/hodgoong.github.io/contents/prod_proj_owl.md

 A Grasshopper component to communicate with MS Kinect V2 to generate 3D pointclouds

 # Project Owl
-"Kinect V2 pointcloud generator for GA Grasshopper component to communicate with MS Kinect V2 to generate 3D pointclouds"
+"A Grasshopper component to communicate with MS Kinect V2 to generate 3D pointclouds"

 ## Summary
 - **Developer:** Hojoong Chung